starkfell/100DaysOfIaC/articles/day.74.deploying.private.k8s.clusters.in.azure.part3.md

 </br>

-The Container will take a couple of minutes to deploy and should showing a state of **- Running ..**.
-Once it's finished deploying, you should the following at the bottom of the output.
+The Container will take a few minutes to deploy as there are **[other networking resources](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-vnet)** involved when deploying to a virtual network as compared to deploying a standard container instance. and should showing a state of **- Running ..**.
+Once it's finished deploying, you should see the following at the bottom of the output.

 ```json
   "osType": "Linux",